Create Your New Firefly System

 In the lefthand navigation menu, click the Governance tab and then Memberships to see the existing memberships in your business network.
 As the founder, your organization is automatically attributed to the first membership in the network.
 You can add additional memberships by clicking the ADD MEMBERSHIP button under your current memberships.
 Any subsequent memberships will be bound to your organization.

-Memberships are the Kaleido resource that is bound to nodes, services, and security credentials.
+Memberships are bound to nodes, services, and security credentials.
 Adding additional memberships is a useful technique for networks where resources need to be proxy operated, or in scenarios where an operator wishes to mock out the future participation of a decentralized network.
-For this quick start, we will proceed with a single membership.

 - Switch back to your business network home page by clicking the Dashboard tab in the lefthand navigation menu.